 Merle Dogs: Final Thoughts

 The merle color variation is striking and draws your attention.
 It is a beautiful combination of unique hues, and none are ever alike.
-Not many dog breeds can claim these same bragging rights.
-Unfortunately, there are unintended consequences associated with it.
-It’s essential, therefore, to do your homework.
-Investigate the standards and follow the advice of the breed clubs.
+Not many breeds have the color, and unfortunately, there are unintended consequences associated with it.
+It’s essential, therefore, to request health records when you adopt a merle dog.

 In the meantime, we can appreciate the striking color combinations of these 18 merle dog breeds, knowing that they are truly one of a kind.